new-3/minesweeper/README.md

 There is a `Board` class representing the minesweeper game board and several (quite sketchy) GUI elements in `gui.py`.
-There is also a `Leaderboard` class which stores, updates and displays leaderboard. `MinesweeperAI` class covers AI's move on the board.
+There is also a `Leaderboard` class which stores, updates and displays leaderboard. `MinesweeperAI` class in `ai.py` decides AI's move on the board.

 The main `Game` class puts it all together.